 In April 2018, I had the pleasure of meeting Jim Bennett, Snr Cloud Advocate at Microsoft.
 We had been in contact a lot as I reviewed his book Xamarin in Action on my blog, but we were both speaking at the same event for the first time.
 His talk on Cognitive Services in Azure had me hooked.
 It was so powerful, so easy to get started with the power of AI and the Cloud, and the documentation was fantastic!

 Seeing how their vision SDK could be used to detect emotion in faces got me buzzing with ideas.
-As someone neurodiverse who struggles to read people, I thought of an app that I could use to help me understand sentiment better.
+As someone who is neurodivergent and struggles to read people, I thought of an app that I could use to help me understand sentiment better.

 Then in May 2018, I had the pleasure of attending Build in Seattle.
 I attended a talk by Brandon Minnick, a colleague of Jim’s, who gave a talk and demo on the sentiment analysis side of Cognitive Services.
 It made me realise I am poor with written text too sometimes!